-The following summary of the 2013 Stock Incentive Plan is qualified in its entirety by reference to the 2013 Stock Incentive Plan, as amended by proposed Amendment No. 2 thereto, a copy of which is attached as Appendix A to this Proxy Statement.
-The 2013 Stock Incentive Plan was previously amended in 2015 to increase the number of shares available for issuance thereunder from 8 million to 11 million.
+The following summary of the 2013 Stock Incentive Plan is qualified in its entirety by reference to the 2013 Stock Incentive Plan, as amended by proposed Amendment No. 3 thereto, a copy of which is attached as Appendix A to this Proxy Statement.
+The 2013 Stock Incentive Plan was previously amended in 2015 to increase the number of shares available for issuance thereunder from 8 million to 11 million and in 2017 to increase the number of shares available for issuance to 18.5 million.
 References to the Board of Directors in this summary shall include the Compensation Committee of the Board of Directors or any similar committee appointed by the Board of Directors to administer the 2013 Stock Incentive Plan.